anchurcn/GoldsrcFramework/README.md

 animated_title "1"
 hd_background "1"
 ```
-1. Copy all files in dlls to cl_dlls
+1. Copy all files in /valve/dlls and /valve/cl_dlls to /gsfdemo
 1. rename client.dll to libclient.dll, hl.dll to libserver.dll
-1. Copy all files in Demo project OutDir(usually bin/Debug/net8.0/) to gsfdemo/cl_dlls
 1. The demo can be run now
-1. For vs debug run, config the demo launcher project to launch the game
+1. Press F5 in Visual Studio

 Half Life 1 SDK LICENSE
 ======================